 Our research expertise is at the heart of the excellent educational experience we offer in a wide range of taught and research postgraduate programmes, both online and on-campus, our programme of continuing professional development and in our contribution to the undergraduate medical degree.

-The Usher Institute is one of 5 delivery hubs within the University of Edinburgh as part of the Edinburgh and South East Scotland City Region Deal, along with Edinburgh Futures Institute, Bayes Centre, Agritech and the National Robotarium (in partnership with Heriot-Watt).
+The Usher Institute is a delivery hub as part of the Edinburgh and South East Scotland City Region Deal, along with Edinburgh Futures Institute, Bayes Centre, Agritech, National Robotarium (in partnership with Heriot-Watt) and the Edinburgh International Data Facility.